AndrewJWashington/protodriver/README.md

 # protodriver
 Protodriver is an autonomous driver trained on Grid Autosport.

-## General information
-* Does it work?
-Yes.
-* Will it work for other games?
-Yes, there's nothing specific to Grid Autosport in the code.
-* Will it work on your system?
-Maybe.
-Here's my setup for reference:
-  * My system hardware is described on [PC Part Picker](https://pcpartpicker.com/list/bjXFyk).
-  * My system software is:
-    * Python 3.8.3rc1
-    * tensorflow 2.2
-    * CUDA 10.1
-    * Python packages described in requirements.txt

-This is a weeekend project by Andrew Washington.
+This is a weekend project by Andrew Washington.
 It's far from scalable, but it's a working project.
 Feel free to clone/fork as you wish (in accordance with MIT license) and let me know if you have any questions.
 You can message me at AndrewJWashington on GitHub or just comment on the repo.

 ## The Journey
 Years ago, I watched Sentdex [create a self-driving GTA 5 bot](https://www.youtube.com/playlist?list=PLQVvvaa0QuDeETZEOy4VdocT7TOjfSA8a) on YouTube and it was the coolest thing I could imagine.
 At the time, my python skills were not at the level to implement sucha project.
 However, recently I found the video again and thought "Hey, I can do that".
 After all, I now have a degree in Machine Learning and a couple years of experience as a Data Scientist working with python.
 Plus, the entire software stack I'm using has become much more user-friendly since I first watched those videos years ago.